Safety Tips For Roof Restoration

 That’s why roof safety should be a top priority for homeowners.
 To protect themselves and their families, they need to understand the risks associated with roof failure and take steps to prevent them.

-Here are some tips to keep in mind when building a safe roof:
+Here are some precautionary measures to keep in mind when building a safe roof:

 Fall hazards are dangerous and should always be avoided.
 However, there are ways to prevent falls from happening.
 First, you should only climb onto roofs with proper equipment.
 Second, you should only climb onto roofs during daylight hours.
 Third, you should wear appropriate clothing and footwear.
 Fourth, you should inspect the roof regularly.
 Finally, you should call a professional if you notice any problems.
 These tips will keep you safe and help you avoid falling off roofs.

 Power tools are dangerous!
-These power tools should always be supervised.
+The use of electrical tools should always be supervised.
 To prevent accidents like these, OSHA requires employers to ensure workers are protected from falling objects.
 Always keep these items locked away and out of sight.
-Never operate any power tool without proper training and supervision.
-Do not attempt to repair or modify any power tool yourself.
+Never operate without proper training and supervision.
+Do not attempt to repair or modify yourself.
 Always wear eye protection and ear protection.
-Keep children and pets away from power tools.
-Never use power tools near water sources.
-Never use power tools around flammable materials such as gasoline, paint thinner, etc. Always read and follow the manufacturer’s instructions.
+Keep children and pets away from all equipment.
+Never use use tools near water sources.
+Also do not operate near flammable hazards like gasoline, paint thinner, etc. Always read and follow the manufacturer’s instructions.

 Electricity is dangerous.
 It’s not just because it can kill you.
 It’s also costly to fix when it does.
 So be careful where you put electrical outlets and extension cords.
 And keep them out of reach of children and pets.